 "If I weren't fat, I would be the president and director of NASA."

-Last night, feminist writer Roxane Gay spoke these words to a crowd of admirers in Los Angeles.
+Feminist writer Roxane Gay spoke these words to a crowd of admirers in Los Angeles.
 (She was only half-joking, but the starry-eyed audience laughed explosively nonetheless.)
-Gay, the writer of acclaimed must-read Bad Feminist, is currently on a book tour promoting her most recent publication, a memoir titled Hunger: A Memoir of (My) Body.
+Gay, the writer of acclaimed must-read Bad Feminist, is promoting her memoir titled Hunger: A Memoir of (My) Body.
 The 320-page read is an intimate and beautifully crafted account of Gay's personal relationship with her body—from the public objectification of it to her own personal struggles with weight and self-acceptance.
 It is her belief (and others agree) that fat bodies are so intolerated—so feared—in our culture that those who inhabit them must work exponentially harder to achieve the same success as a thin person.
 Hence Gay says she would certainly hold NASA's highest position if it weren't for society's perception of her frame.
 With the best-selling author's brilliance, she might be right.

 Today, the media is making more of an effort to feature body diversity in its images (it's something we're also trying to do at Byrdie), but Gay says that the "body-positive" movement is also imperfect.
 "All the body-positive Instagrams I've seen are of women who are like a size 14," she says.
 Gay challenges us to make bodies of all sizes visible, even 400-pound bodies—and not in the graphic, dehumanizing way that, say, TLC's My 600-lb Life does.
 People in fat bodies can be desirable, she promises, and it's important that the public knows that.
 It might even reverse some of the fear.

 Want more from Roxane Gay?
 (Answer: You do.)
-Pick up a copy of her new book below.
+You can pick up a copy of her book below.